ENSE-471-Winter-2020-Firesafety/FireAwareness/README.md

 # FireAwareness

-FireAwareness application is using for ios system.
+FireAwareness is a application that can do 911 call simulation.

 It is soucre code deliver of ENSE471 project.